ArkEcosystem/laravel-foundation/usage/ui.md

 'youtube'  => 'https://youtube.ark.io/',
 ```

+### Page Layout

+There are 2 primary layout components, `x-ark-pages-includes-layout-head` and `x-ark-pages-includes-layout-body`.
+These provide the standard needed for all our projects, such as fonts, footers, toast includes, etc. Examples of these can be found in [examples/ui.md](../examples/ui.md)

 ## Available Styles

 > It's advised to make use of the styles for generic components so we keep them similar throughout projects